Ascension Surgical Scheduling MVP

 Confirm surgery

-OR Scheduler reviews the submitted Case, confirms scheduling details, and approves it for placement on the operating room schedule.
+OR Scheduler reviews the submitted Case, confirms scheduling details, and approves it.